abiodunjames/slate/source/index.html.md

 ```

 Vtion uses `appid` and `appkey`  to allow access to the search API.
-You can request for a your application Id and application Key sending a mail [info@vtion.ai](maito:info@vtion.ai).
+You can request for your application Id and application Key by sending a mail to [info@vtion.ai](maito:info@vtion.ai).
 Vtion expects `appid` and `appkey` to be included in all API requests to the server in a header that looks like the following:

 `appid: example-app-id`